minicroi/minicroi/README.md

 ## Hi there 👋

+I'm struggling on Docker,You can find latest progress in the repository.🌻🌻

 <!--
 **croi133/croi133** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.